Pak Mun Dam

 17 m

-Characteristics of Power Plant
+Characteristics of the Power Plant

 Reinforced concrete